Parametrised moduli spaces of surfaces as infinite loop spaces: Arc systems and the cut locus

 \begin{defi} Two arcs $\alpha$ and $\alpha'$ in $\caS$ are \emph{directly parallel} if they are disjoint and there is an \emph{embedding} $[0;1]\times[0;1]\hookrightarrow\caS$ restricting to $\alpha$ on $[0;1]\times\set{0}$ and to $\alpha'$ on $[0;1]\times\set{1}$, and restricting to an embedding $\set{0,1}\times[0;1]\hookrightarrow\del\caS$.

 Two arcs $\alpha$ and $\alpha'$ are \emph{inversely parallel} if the previous holds after reparametrising one of the two arcs in the opposite direction.
-Two arcs $\alpha$ and $\alpha'$ are \emph{parallel} if they are directly or inversely parallel. \end{defi} \definecolor{bbblue}{rgb}{.7,.75,.9}
+Two arcs $\alpha$ and $\alpha'$ are \emph{parallel} if they are directly or inversely parallel. \end{defi}

-Note that in the previous definition we do not insist that the embedding $[0;1]\times[0;1]\hookrightarrow\caS$ is orientation-preserving.
-See \tref{Figure}{fig:nonparallelarcs}. \begin{defi} The \emph{fixed-arc complex of $\phi$} is an abstract simplicial complex whose vertices are all isotopy classes of essential arcs $\alpha$ in $\caS$ which are fixed by $\phi$.
-A collection of isotopy classes of arcs $\alpha_0,\dots\alpha_k$ span a $k$-simplex if the arcs $\alpha_0,\dots\alpha_k$ can be isotoped to disjoint, pairwise non-parallel arcs $\alpha'_0,\dots\alpha'_k$.
+Note that in the previous definition, we do not insist that the embedding \mbox{$[0;1]\times[0;1]\hookrightarrow\caS$} is orientation-preserving; see \iref{Figure}{fig:nonparallelarcs}. \begin{defi} The \emph{fixed-arc complex of $\phi$} is an abstract simplicial complex whose vertices are all isotopy classes of essential arcs $\alpha$ in $\caS$ which are fixed by $\phi$.
+A collection of isotopy classes of arcs $\alpha_0,\dotsc,\alpha_k$ span a $k$-simplex if the arcs $\alpha_0,\dotsc,\alpha_k$ can be isotoped to disjoint, pairwise non-parallel arcs $\alpha'_0,\dotsc,\alpha'_k$.
+The mapping class $\phi$ is called \emph{$\del$-irreducible} if its fixed-arc complex is empty and if $\caS$ is not of type $\Sigma_{0,1}$. \end{defi}

-The mapping class $\phi$ is called \emph{$\del$-irreducible} if its fixed-arc complex is empty and if $\caS$ is not of type $\Sigma_{0,1}$. \end{defi} For instance, every isotopy class of essential arcs in $\caS$ is fixed (up to isotopy) by the identity $\one\in\Gamma(\caS,\del\caS)$.
+\begin{expl} Every isotopy class of essential arcs in $\caS$ is fixed (up to isotopy) by the identity $\one\in\Gamma(\caS,\del\caS)$.
 Therefore $\one$ is not $\del$-irreducible, provided that $\caS$ admits some essential arc; if $\caS$ does not admit essential arcs, then $\caS$ is a disc $\Sigma_{0,1}$ and we have prescribed, also in this case, that $\one\in\Gamma_{0,1}$ is \emph{not} $\del$-irreducible.
-The reason to regard $\one\in\Gamma_{0,1}$ as not being $\del$-irreducible will become clear later; for the moment we make a simple comparison and say that, in a similar way, $1\in\Z$ is not considered a prime number.
+The reason to regard $\one\in\Gamma_{0,1}$ as not being $\del$-irreducible will become clear later; for the moment we make a simple comparison and say that, in a similar way, $1\in\Z$ is not considered a prime number. \end{expl}